 (2) Also consider the amount of water.
 I couldn’t find any data on this, but obviously the more diluted the lemon juice is, the better for your tooth enamel.
-Consider drinking 8 or 12 ounces of water with lemon juice rather than 4.
-Definitely don’t drink it neat!
+Consider drinking 8 or 12 ounces of water with a little lemon juice rather than 4.
+Definitely don’t shoot it!

-(3) Use a straw, which will bring the acidic liquid more toward the back of your mouth away from your teeth.
-This also applies to juices you make at home or buy and other beverages below 5.5 in pH.
-If they don’t come with a straw, get one and use it.
-(Please avoid plastic straws.
+(3) Use a straw, which will bring an acidic liquid more toward the back of your mouth away from your teeth.
+Please avoid plastic straws.
+There’s way too much plastic in the world already.
 Paper straws can be composted.
 Stainless steel straws can be reused.
-There’s way too much plastic in the world.
-Please!)

 (4) After you finish drinking your glass of lemon water, rinse your mouth with plain water and spit it out to help normalize your saliva.
-Saliva contains calcium and phosphates that offset the demineralization that occurs from consuming acidic food and drink.
-Normalizing your saliva helps remineralize your tooth enamel while it’s still soft from the acid.
+Saliva contains minerals that offset the demineralization that can occur from consuming acidic food and drink.

-(5) You can eat foods that neutralize the acid, like dairy (if you tolerate it), right after consuming your lemon water.
-There’s chance that some of the minerals in the dairy will be absorbed into your weakened enamel.
+(5) Eat foods that neutralize the acid, like dairy (if you tolerate it), right after consuming your lemon water.
+There’s chance that some of the minerals in the dairy (like calcium) could be absorbed into your weakened enamel.
 This is pure speculation on my part, but if dairy products are part of your diet, you might consider eating some plain yogurt immediately after drinking your water with lemon.
 It couldn’t hurt.

 (6) Very important!
 Do not brush your teeth for at least 30 minutes after drinking water with lemon or any acidic beverage.
-Brushing and abrasive substances in your toothpaste can thin the softened enamel, so wait an hour, then use a soft brush and brush gently.
+Brushing and using toothpaste with abrasive substances (i.e., whiteners) can thin the softened enamel, so rinse with water, wait, then use a soft brush and brush gently.
 Or use a Waterpik on a low setting (1-2).

 Using fluoride is controversial.
-Although classified as a neurotoxin, it does strengthen teeth and reduce sensitivity, so use a fluoride toothpaste if you feel okay with it.
+Although classified as a neurotoxin, it does strengthen teeth and reduce sensitivity, so use a fluoride toothpaste only if you feel okay with it.
 I personally avoid it.